John Rogers

 My primary research area was computational complexity with interest in constructive logic, graph theory, and computability theory (until recently called recursion theory).

-I have recently begun a research program in bioinformatics, specifically, using a measure called normalized compression distance (NCD) to determine the distance between pairs of strings from a set of DNA/RNA strings of related organisms and then using those pairwise distances to build phylogenetic trees.
+I began a research program in bioinformatics in 2015 that investigates using a measure called normalized compression distance (NCD) to determine the distance between pairs of strings from a set of DNA/RNA strings of related organisms and then using those pairwise distances to build phylogenetic trees.

 Research Area